Mathenson/Strings-Bytes/README.md

 ## String to Bytes and Vice Versa

-    This repository is explining and perfoming how we can convert strings data types to bytes and vice versa
+    This repository is explaining and perfoming how we can convert strings data types to bytes and vice versa

 # ParseBytes